wvengen/jGridstart/README.md

     java -jar jgridstart-wrapper/target/jgridstart-wrapper-[0-9.]*.jar

 To use Java Web Start for running jGridstart directly from a website, the directory `jgridstart-jws/target/jnlp` contains everything required to do so.
 Since JNLP files contain an absolute base URL, one needs to set these using `deploy.sh` in the same directory.

 During development it may be useful to run jGridstart without packaging it.
-`jgridstart-main` contains a shellscript `jgridstart.sh` (or batchfile `jgridstart.bat` for Windows) to do that.
-Giving it the command-line argument `-screenshots <some_dir>` will run jGridstart in an automated, taking screenshots at various places.
+`jgridstart-main` contains a shellscript `jgridstart.sh` (and batch file `jgridstart.bat` for Windows) to do that.
+Giving it the command-line argument `-screenshots <some_dir>` will run jGridstart in an automated mode, taking screenshots at various places.

 To use this in the [Eclipse] integrated development environment (with [m2eclipse]), I'd suggest to create a new workspace, and then select `File`, `Import...` and choose `Maven`, `Existing Maven projects...`.
-Select this folder containing this `README.md` as `Root Directory`, and import the projects.
+Select the folder containing this `README.md` as `Root Directory`, and import all modules as projects.